marvellousnandan/C--Programming_Saurav_Sukla/19-27/Classes&Objects - upto Destructor.md

 - Destructor is an instance member function of a class

-- The name of the destructoris same as the name of a class but preceded by tilde (~) symbol
+- The name of the destructor is same as the name of a class but preceded by tilde (~) symbol

 - Destructors can never be static